Cider: Australia

 With the growth in interest in cider, the number of local producers has increased.
-Some cider producers are attempting to use more traditional methods and traditional cider apple varieties such as Henry's of Harcourt and Crucible in S.W.
+Some cider producers are attempting to use more traditional methods and traditional cider apple varieties such as Henry of Harcourt and Crucible in S.W.
 Victoria.
 In Western Australia, the number of cider producers has also grown in the southwest region, particularly in areas where wine is also produced.

 New Zealand

-In New Zealand, cider is categorised as a fruit wine and the rules which define what can be called a cider are very lax—the standards do not even specify a minimum for the amount of apple juice required to call a drink "cider".
+In New Zealand, cider is categorised as a fruit wine and the rules which define what can be called a cider are very lax; the standards do not even specify a minimum for the amount of apple juice required to call a drink "cider".
 At the same time Ready to Drink beverages are not permitted for sale in supermarkets and grocery outlets.
 These two factors have resulted in the production of a wide range of low juice content, sweet, often flavoured drinks under the "cider" banner being used to circumvent this restriction.
 Most of these ciders are produced and marketed by the three large brewers (Lion Nathan, DB and Independent).

 Most New Zealand ciders are made from concentrate or from reject apples from the country's significant export apple industry.
 These ciders are made year round with little consideration given to maturation.

 A few producers have demonstrated that NZ apple production can translate into the manufacture of ciders.
 Peckham's Cider is the principal producer in this class.
 They make whole juice ciders from apples grown specifically for cidermaking, principally from their own orchard of 30 heritage cider varieties.
 They have won Champion Cider in the NZ Cider Awards in 2015, 2016 and 2017.